 As part of the Pediatric Residency Program at Goryeb Children’s Hospital’s core curriculum, all residents gain subspecialty experience in child development, adolescent medicine and eating disorders, neurology, gastroenterology, hematology-oncology, infectious disease, pediatric surgery, cardiology, pulmonology and endocrinology.
-This allows our residents to choose experiences that are true electives, such as integrative medicine, child abuse and neglect training, or global health, as well as other subspecialties such as genetics, allergy-immunology or organ transplantation.
+This allows our residents to choose experiences that are true electives, such as integrative medicine, palliative care, child abuse and neglect training, or global health, as well as other subspecialties such as genetics, allergy-immunology or organ transplantation.

 Community and Advocacy